wighawag/stratagems/README.md

 # 🎮👾♟️ An Autonomous World In Constant Evolution

-[Stratagems](https://stratagems.world) is an Wutonomous World where players are actual gods.
+[Stratagems](https://stratagems.world) is an Autonomous World where players are actual gods.
 They are literaly the one creating the world and its inhabitants.

 Stratagems is thus permission-less and persistent.
 Its rules are immutable yet it is fully composable and as a community players can bring new dimension to world all permissionlessly.